Introduction: Implementing VectorAdd

 A vector register can hold 256 64bit elements and an intrinsic function

-is passed as a last argument of an intrinsic
+operates vl elements in it. vl is passed as a last argument of an intrinsic

 function.